doppllib/doppllib.github.io/docs/ThirdParty.md

 assertContainsOnly(data, (byte) 0x00);
 ```

+Finally, remove the import for `org.fest.assertions.Assertions.assertThat`, as
+it is unused.

 After these changes, your tests should run once again, but this time without
 the extra test dependencies.